-Dividend policy is one of the most debated topics and a fundamental theory of corporate finance, which still reserves its prominent place.
-More than three decades ago, Black (1976) described dividend policy as a "puzzle", and from there-on several authors engaged in attempting to solve the dividend puzzle.
-The question of why firms pay dividends from their earnings remains unexplained.
-This is known as the dividend puzzle in finance literature, as pronounced by Alam Khan and Rashid (2009).
+Dividend policy is one of the most debated topics and a fundamental theory of corporate finance which still reserves its prominent place.
+More than three decades ago, Black (1976) described dividend policy as a "puzzle," and from there-on several authors engaged in attempting solving the dividend puzzle.
+The question of why firms pay dividends from their earnings remains unexplained, and this is known as the dividend puzzle in finance literature as pronounced by Khan and Salaria (2009).
 Many hypotheses have been drawn to shed some light on this puzzle, but the problem still exists.
-Allen et al. (2000) confessed that, regardless of several theories put in place to explain their pervasive presence, dividends remain one of the persistent puzzles in corporate finance.
+Allen et al. (2000) confessed that regardless of several theories put in place to explain their pervasive presence, dividends remain one of the persistent puzzles in corporate finance.

-Black (1976) stated that "The harder we look at the dividend picture, the more it seems like a puzzle, with pieces that don't fit together", and confirmed that dividend policy is one of the highly ranked unresolved problems in finance literature, and he further insists the lack of adequate explanation for the observed dividend behavior of the firms.
-The same has been appreciated by Brealey and Myers (2003, 2005).
-Since John Lintner (1956) and Miller and Modigliani (1961) came up with this debate, some of the questions, which remain unresolved to-date, include: what are the factors that determine dividend policy?
-Moreover, is dividend policy determined dependently or independently?
+Black (1976) stated that "The harder we look at the dividend picture, the more it seems like a puzzle, with pieces that don't fit together," and confirmed that dividend policy is one of the highly ranked unresolved problems in the finance literature, and he further insists the lack of adequate explanation for the observed dividend behavior of the firms .
+The same has been appreciated by Brealey and Myers (2005), (Brealey & Myers, 2003).
+Since Lintner (1956) and Miller and Modigliani (1961) came up with this debate, some of the questions which remain unresolved to-date include what are the factors that determine dividend policy?
+Is dividend policy determined dependently or independently?

-Several theoretical and empirical works on dividend policy (e.g., Lintner 1956; Gordon 1959; Miller and Modigliani 1961) are available, but a consensus has not been reached on the debate.
+Several theoretical and empirical work on dividend policy (e.g., Gordon, 1959; Lintner, 1956; Miller & Modigliani, 1961) are available but a consensus has not been reached on the debate.
 The good news is that, most of the authors consistently agree on the importance of corporate dividend policy on enhancing corporate value.
-An attempt to examine the factors that determine dividend policy has attracted massive empirical literature, most of which are from developed countries, and few are from emerging economies; yet, many studies indicate conflicting results.
-For example, Nuhu Eliasu (2014) and Pandey and Ashvini (2016) show that earnings and liquidity are positively related to the dividend payout ratio, while Zameer et al. (2013) and Almeida et al. (2015) reveal that firms with increased earnings have little dividend payout.
+An attempt to examine the factors that determine dividend policy has attracted massive empirical literature, most of which are from developed countries and few are from emerging economies; yet, many studies indicate conflicting results.
+For example, Eliasu (2014) and Pandey and Ashvini (2016) show that earnings and liquidity are positively related to the dividend payout ratio while Zameer et al. (2013) and Almeida et al. (2015) reveal that firms with increased earnings have little dividend payout.